pavit15/image-processing-codes/laplacian sharpening filters/laplacian.md

 It enhances the edges and details of the image by detecting areas of rapid intensity change and emphasizing them.

 The implementation includes:
-- Four types of Laplacian-based edge enhancement
+- Four types of Laplacian based edge enhancement
 - Average and Gaussian unsharp masking
 - Comparison of all sharpened outputs with the original

----

-## Theory / Function Explanation
+## Explanation

 **Image sharpening** is used to enhance fine details and emphasize edges.
 It is achieved using the **second derivative** of the image, commonly implemented with **Laplacian operators**.